nate-browne/innermachinations/_posts/2019-07-14-Computer-Science-Software-Engineering.md

 date: 2019-07-14 10:26 -0700
 categories: CS
 ---
-# Computer Science != Software Engineering
-### The important distinction that all computer science students and hopefuls should know
 <br>
 *This story was originally published on my Medium account (which I've since stopped using)*
 <br>